 Sugabelly, sweep the kitchen and the entry way, then sweep the garage also.
 After that, you and Commi go outside and make two bags of leaves each.

 Riiiiiiiiight.
 What a great start to Christmas break.
 Interesting though, since all this yard work only seems to go on when her children are out of the house.
-We dutifully carried out the assigned tasks, and retired to the basement where we now live.
+Once we went outside it became clear that these tasks were only half of what we needed to do.
+There were also a bunch of weeds and overgrown shrubs that needed to be dealt with.
+Luckily we had a tool similar to this mini excavator brush cutter which made things a bit easier.
+We dutifully carried out the assigned tasks and retired to the basement where we now live.

 We woke up at a similar time, and went upstairs.
 Sure enough, we found a similar note which instructed us to do more housework, and of course, the mandatory four bags of leaves.
 Then we retired to our ice cold basement to sleep on the inflatable mattress.
 By now, we had christened ourselves The Basement Girls, and are now en train de recording our experiences living in my aunty’s basement as a series for YouTube (expect big things in 2008 people).
 My aunt got back and went to watch TV, so we went back down to the basement.
 Next thing, my aunt comes to the top of the stairs of our basement and asks what we’re doing.
 We respond truthfully that we’re watching TV on our laptops.
 She says ‘okay’ and shuts the door to the basement.
 After a while, I thought I could hear her shouting, so I crept up the stairs to eavesdrop.
 Turns out she was yelling to my Grandma about how she was cooking and we were watching TV and didn’t come to help her.